 Stones and Crystals

-Stones and crystals are used in various ways for divination.
+Stones and crystals are used in various ways for divination, even though they are also a more modern approach that does not have anything to do with ancient shamanic practise.
 Some practitioners use a collection of stones with runes inscribed on them, casting them and interpreting the patterns and symbols they form when they land.
 Others might use crystals for scrying, gazing into their surfaces to receive visions or insights.
 Each type of stone or crystal is believed to carry its own energy and symbolic meaning.

 Runes